 Acts chapter 1 is often used as a reason why we cannot know the dates surrounding the return of Jesus.
-Jesus told the disciples it wasn’t for them to know the times.
+Jesus told the disciples it was not for them to know the times.
 This charge does not exclude a later generation from knowing.
 Jesus also included one of the signs that would identify his soon return.

 Acts chapter 1 is often quoted by folks trying to dismiss out of hand the study of time in the Bible.
 In this passage Jesus is asked a question.
 Is he, at that time, going to restore the kingdom to Israel?